kares/less_compiler/README.markdown

 Yet another LESS helper for stylesheet compilation.

-The main reason for creating this helper was to be able to compile less stylesheets to css every time their updated during development with correct handling of css/less @import 'file.less'; declarations.
+The main reason for creating this helper was to be able to compile less stylesheets to css every time they change (during development) with correct handling of css/less @import 'file.less'; declarations.

 Configuration